krishaamer/green-filter-research/research/literature/sustainability.md

 #### Air {#air}

 Air pollution is so widespread.
-Clean air is a requirement
+Clean air is a requirement.

 -   Grounbreaking research by @lim1MOAirPollutioninduced2022 analyzed
     over 400000 individuals in England, South Korea and Taiwan